SQL - Selecting master records based on criteria in child records

 WHERE actor_id = 23 AND actor_id = 43;

-Luckily, there are quite a few ways to accomplished what we're looking for.
+Luckily, there are quite a few ways to accomplished our goal.

 SELECT f.film_id